padster/go-sound/README.md

 To see it it action, check out [demo.go](https://github.com/padster/go-sound/blob/master/demo.go) or the examples provided by each file in the [sounds](https://github.com/padster/go-sound/tree/master/sounds) package.

+A tutorial explaining the basics behind sound wave modelling in code, and how it is implemented in go-sound, is available on my blog: http://padsterprogramming.blogspot.ch/2015/11/sounds-good-part-1.html

-### Available :
+### Features :
  - A Sound interface, with a BaseSound implementation that makes it simpler to write your own.
  - Sound Math (play notes together to make chords, or in serial to form a melody, ...)
  - Utilities for dealing with sounds (repeat sounds, generate from text, ...)
  - Implementations for various inputs (silence, sinusoidal wave, .wav file, ...)
  - Implementations for various outputs (play via pulse audio, draw to screen, .wav file, ...)
  - Realtime input (via MIDI) - with delay though.
+ - Sound -> Spectrogram -> Sound conversion using a [Constant Q transform](https://en.wikipedia.org/wiki/Constant_Q_transform)

+### In progress:
+ - MashApp, a golang server and polymer web app for manipulating sounds using the library.

 ### Future plans:
+ - Inputs and Outputs integrating with [Jack Audio](http://jackaudio.org)
  - Realtime input from microphone, more efficient from MIDI
- - Effects algorithms (digitial processing like delay, reverb, ...)
+ - Effects algorithms (digitial processing like reverb, bandpass ...)
- - UI for modifying sounds and applying the math/effects.

 #### Notes:
-This library requires pulse audio installed to play the sounds, and OpenGL 3.3 / GLFW 3.1 for rendering a soundwave to screen.
+This library requires pulse audio installed to play the sounds, libflac for reading/writing flac files, and OpenGL 3.3 / GLFW 3.1 for rendering a soundwave to screen.

 Some planned additions are included above, and include effects like those available in [Audacity](http://audacityteam.org/) (e.g. rewriting Nyquist, LADSPA plugins in Go), or ones explained [here](https://www.youtube.com/channel/UCchjpg1aaY91WubqAYRcNsg)